pingcap/docs-cn/tiflash/tiflash-supported-pushdown-calculations.md

     * SECOND

 If a query encounters unsupported push-down calculations, TiDB needs to complete the remaining calculations, which might greatly affect the TiFlash acceleration effect.
 The currently unsupported operators and expressions might be supported in future versions.

+Functions like `MAX()` are supported for push-down when used as aggregate functions, but not as window functions.

 ## Examples